minprog/platforms/django/lectures/js/index.md

 ![count with alert](count3.gif)

-Now, let’s look at some ways in which we can improve the design of this page.
+Now, let's look at some ways in which we can improve the design of this page.
 First, just as we try to avoid in-line styling with CSS, we want to avoid in-line JavaScript as much as possible.
 We can do this in our counter example by adding a line of script that changes the `onclick` attribute of a button on the page, and removing the `onclick` attribute from within the `button` tag.

     document.querySelector('button').onclick = count;

-One thing to notice about what we’ve just done is that we’re not calling the `count` function by adding parentheses afterward, but instead just naming the function.
+One thing to notice about what we've just done is that we're not calling the `count` function by adding parentheses afterward, but instead just naming the function.
 This specifies that we only wish to call this function when the button is clicked.
 This works because, like Python, JavaScript supports functional programming, so functions can be treated as values themselves.

-The above change alone is not enough though, as we can see by inspecting the page and looking at our browser’s console:
+The above change alone is not enough though, as we can see by inspecting the page and looking at our browser's console:

 ![error console](error0.png)

-This error came up because when JavaScript searched for an element using `document.querySelector('button')`, it didn’t find anything.
+This error came up because when JavaScript searched for an element using `document.querySelector('button')`, it didn't find anything.
 This is because it takes a small bit of time for the page to load, and our JavaScript code ran before the button had been rendered.
 To account for this, we can specify that code will run only after the page has loaded using the [addEventListener](https://www.w3schools.com/jsref/met_document_addeventlistener.asp) function.
 This function takes in two arguments:

 1. An event to listen for (eg: `'click'`)
 2. A function to run when the event is detected (eg: `hello` from above)